-Description Submitted to Approximate Due Date 11, Table 11.3 and documented in Appendix A. The Certificate Holders will file copies of the segment EM&CP as directed by the Secretary to the Commission to relevant jurisdictional agencies as described in CC 151 (CC#151).
-Relevant jurisdictional agencies.
+Description Submitted to Approximate Due Date The Certificate Holders will provide newspaper notices and written notice(s) of the filing of the segment EM&CP on all parties such as relevant railroads, infrastructure owners whose facilities, properties, and/or structures within the geographic scope of the segment EM&CP may be impacted.
+The notice(s) will contain the information specified in CC 152).
+Relevant parties specified in CC 152.
 Upon filing the applicable Segment EM&CP.
-See Appendix B and EM&CP Segment cover material.
-The Certificate Holders will provide newspaper notices and written notice(s) of the filing of the segment EM&CP on all parties such as relevant railroads, infrastructure owners whose facilities, properties, and/or structures within the geographic scope of the segment EM&CP may be impacted.
-The notice(s) will contain the information specified in CC 152 (CC#152).
-Relevant parties specified in CC152.
+See Section 3.2.4, Section 12.1, and Section 12.1 for additional details; see Appendix B for copy of notice.
+The Certificate Holders will provide newspaper notices and written notice(s) of the filing of the segment EM&CP on all parties such as residents, businesses, and building, structure, and facility (including underground, aboveground and underwater facilities) owners and operators within 100 feet of any HDD staging area or trenching activity with an offer to inspect foundations before, during, and after construction.
+The notice(s) will contain the information specified in CC 154.
+Relevant parties specified in CC 154.
 Upon filing the applicable Segment EM&CP.
-See Section 3.2.4, Section 11.1, and Section 12.1 for additional details; see Appendix B for copy of notice.
-The Certificate Holders will provide newspaper notices and written notice(s) of the filing of the segment EM&CP on all parties such as residents, businesses, and building, structure, and facility (including underground, aboveground and underwater facilities) owners and operators within one hundred (100) feet of any HDD staging area or trenching activity with an offer to inspect foundations before, during, and after construction.
-The notice(s) will contain the information specified in CC 154 (CC#154).
-Relevant parties specified in CC154.
-Upon filing the applicable Segment EM&CP.
 See Appendix B for copy of notice.
-The Certificate Holders will provide written notice(s) to any person with an interest in the property underlying the Certificate Holders' easements/leaseholds, including underlying landowners, other easements holders as specified in CC 143 upon filing the applicable segment EM&CP (CC#143).
-Relevant parties specified in CC143.
+The Certificate Holders will provide written notice(s) to any person with an interest in the property underlying the Certificate Holders' easements/leaseholds, including underlying landowners, other easements holders as specified in CC 143 upon filing the applicable segment EM&CP.
+Relevant parties specified in CC 143.
 Upon filing the applicable Segment EM&CP.
-See Appendix B and Section Provide to the owner(s) and operator(s) of all co-located infrastructure a proposal for the locations and design of the Project.
-The submission will contain all the information and conditions outlined in CC 28d (CC#28d).
-Owners and operators of all co-located infrastructure At least 180 days prior to the filing of the Segment 1 and 2 EM&CP.
+See Appendix B and Section 4.7 Provide to the owner(s) and operator(s) of all co-located infrastructure a proposal for the locations and design of the Project.
+The submission will contain all the information and conditions outlined in CC 28d.
+Owners and operators of all co- located infrastructure At least 180 days prior to the filing of the Segment 9 EM&CP.
 See Appendix R. The Certificate Holders will provide written notice and newspaper notices of the filing of the applicable Segment EM&CP.
-(CC#152).
-The notice will contain the information outlined in CC 155(a) (CC#155a).
+(CC 152).
+The notice will contain the information outlined in CC 155a.
 Local media within the vicinity of the segments to which the segment EM&CP relates.
 Concurrent with the filing of the applicable Segment EM&CP.
-See Appendix B. The Certificate Holders will notify that the EM&CP is available for review to the chief executive officer of each affected municipality and to residents, businesses, and building, structure, and facility owners and to the extent known, operators of the same when such land uses are located within one hundred (100) feet of the HDD staging areas, off-ROW construction access roads, and the overland components of the Project.
-The notice will meet the conditions outlined in CC153.
-The Certificate Holders will also provide a hard copy synopsis of any approved Segment EM&CP for residents owning property located within 100 feet of the Construction Zone as delineated therein.
-The synopsis will meet the conditions outlined in CC in 153.
-Proof of Chief executive officer of each affected municipality.
-Residences, Businesses, and Building/structure/facili ty owners/operators.
+See Appendix B. The Certificate Holders will notify that the EM&CP is available for review to the chief executive officer of each affected municipality and to residents, businesses, and building, structure, and facility owners and to the extent known, operators of the same when such land uses are located within 100 feet of the HDD staging areas, off-ROW construction access roads, and the overland components of the Project.
+The notice will meet the conditions outlined in CC 153.
+The Certificate Holders will also provide a hard copy synopsis of any approved Segment EM&CP for Chief executive officer of each affected municipality.
+Residences, Businesses, and Building/structure/fac ility owners/operators.
 Concurrent with the filing of the Segment EM&CP.
 See Appendix B.